Development of BioShock Infinite: Final years of development

 To help with focusing the team's timelines and budget, Irrational Games hired Jordan Thomas, the creative director of 2K Marin that led BioShock 2's development, in January 2012.
 Levine and Thomas decided on the roadmap for Infinite, quickly determining that the multiplayer elements were not needed and refocusing on the single-player campaign.
 2K later hired Don Roy in March 2012, a former game producer from Sony and Microsoft.
-Roy found that there no effective playable build of Infinite, and Irrational had outsourced so much of the content of the game but failed to have any process to bring that back into their internal production line that the content was effectively lost, leading to a lot of wasted costs and time.
+Roy found that there was no fully playable build of Infinite, and Irrational had outsourced much of the game’s content but failed to have any process to bring that content back into their internal production line.
+As a result, that content was effectively lost, leading to significant wasted costs and time.
 Roy stepped in to streamline the production processes and try to bring the game back on track.

 Despite improved processes, Irrational continued to shed developers, with several announcing their departures in August 2012; these included art director Nate Wells, who began working with Naughty Dog, and director of product development Tim Gerritsen.
 Two further high-level departures occurred in October 2012: Don Norbury and Clint Bundrick, who were producers for the game's artificial intelligence and combat design, respectively; Irrational did not comment on these departures but asserted that the game was still scheduled for its February 2013 release.
 Levine stated that he still believes in the Infinite development team's capacity to complete the game as expected.

 At the same time as these departures, 2K hired Rod Fergusson from Epic Games as their product director while Scott Sinclair, art director from the original Bioshock, replaced Wells.
 Fergusson had gained a reputation as a "closer" from his prior work at Microsoft and Epic, helping to assure games were completed in their final development cycle.
 Fergusson reviewed the state of Infinite, and in direct consultation with Levine, made several calls to stop work on content either not yet in the game or that was not yet refined enough for shipping.
 Additional material, such as locations, weapons, vigors, and other enemies, were also cut from the game as it neared publication and fine-tuned the experience; Irrational's Bill Gardner claims that enough material for five or six games were scrapped during this process.
 Former Irrational employees credited Fergusson with helping to make Levine's creative vision into practice timelines and budgets, helping to make sure that Infinite would be released in a timely manner.